JagdeepSing/book_app/README.md

 Credit should be given to CodeFellows for providing all of the frontend javascript, html, and CSS.
 CodeFellows also gave guidance on the creation of the backend portion.

-### Part 1: Jagdeep Singh and Jesse Van Volkinburg
+### Part 1: Initial App Setup

-Number and name of feature: #1:
+Number and name of feature: #1: Creating server.js and initial homepage

 - Estimate of time needed to complete:
 - Start time:
 - Finish time:
 - Actual time needed to complete:

-Number and name of feature: #2:
+Number and name of feature: #2: Connect with Google Books API

 - Estimate of time needed to complete:
 - Start time:
 - Finish time:
 - Actual time needed to complete:

-Number and name of feature: #3:
+Number and name of feature: #3: Display results on page

+- Estimate of time needed to complete:
+- Start time:
+- Finish time:
+- Actual time needed to complete:

+Number and name of feature: #4: Error Messages

+- Estimate of time needed to complete:
+- Start time:
+- Finish time:
+- Actual time needed to complete:

+Number and name of feature: #5: easy to navigate UI

+- Estimate of time needed to complete:
+- Start time:
+- Finish time:
+- Actual time needed to complete:

+Number and name of feature: #6: Stretch, style website

 - Estimate of time needed to complete:
 - Start time: